 1. Samsung Galaxy S7 Edge | Android 6.0 | 5.5-inch screen | 12MP/5MP camera | From $26.50/month

 Simply put, this is the best phone on the market at the moment.
-As I mentioned, the native water resistance paired with a sharp camera and an even sharper design make this a phone to covet.
+As we mentioned, the native water resistance paired with a sharp camera and an even sharper design make this a phone to covet.
 I highly recommend this phone to anyone living an active lifestyle, especially around water, or to someone who simply wants the best phone available at the moment.
 It's that good.

 2. Samsung Galaxy S7 | Android 6.0 | 5.1-inch screen | 12MP/5MP camera | From $23.17/month